nialloulton/AutoMMM/README.md

 ## Overview

-AutoMMM is an experimental open source project, designed to automate the process of building base marketing mix models and feature selection methods using Ridge Regression and the GPT-4 AI model.
+AutoMMM is an experimental open source project from 1749, designed to automate the process of building base marketing mix models and feature selection methods using Ridge Regression and the GPT-4 AI model.
 By leveraging domain expertise through AI, AutoMMM assists in variable selection, multicollinearity management, and model performance improvement.
 Using the automodeller can be useful in identifying potential predictors to use in your Marketing-Mix Model.
 The library is built on top of widely used libraries like NumPy, pandas, and scikit-learn, and aims to streamline the process of creating high-quality marketing mix models.

 Please note that this library is experimental and may produce unexpected results.
 Users are advised to use this library with caution and always double-check the outcomes to ensure they align with domain expertise and expectations.